 Go to Mt.
 Koya with The Nankai Electric Railway's sightseeing train

-The sightseeing train "Tenku" heads to the world heritage, Mt.
+The sightseeing train "Tenku" heads to the World Heritage site, Mt.
 Koya, which celebrated its 10th anniversary in July 2019.
 The 19.8km from Hashimoto Station to Gokurakubashi Station is a mountainous region with steep slopes, sharp curves and 24 tunnels.
 When you leave Hashimoto Station, you will head to Kamuro Station, where the Kamuro Tenmangu Shrine praises the academic scholar Sugawara no Michizane.
-Next, the Kudoyama station is the home of Sanada Yukimura.
-There is "Kudoyama Sanada Hanada" at the station that entertains the users.
-The flow of the Ryuo Gorge continues to Takanoshita Station, and can be viewed while crossing the Nyukawa Bridge, a registered modern industrial heritage (of popular tourism).
+Next, Kudoyama Station is the home of Sanada Yukimura, a samurai warrior during the Sengoku period.
+There is "Kudoyama Sanada Flower Bed" at the station that entertains the users.
+The train continues on to Koyashita Station, and the Fudodani River can be viewed while crossing the Nyukawa Bridge, a registered modern industrial heritage (of popular tourism).
 This sightseeing train further enhances the feeling of traveling to the sacred Mt.
 Koya.